 First of all, we need to establish the size of the ovarian reserve.
 In order to do this, we use what are called ovarian reserve markers: the levels of anti-Müllerian hormone and the antral follicle count as observed by ultrasound.
 We also do a general assessment to check for any possible contraindications that might impact on the choice of treatment.

 If the markers show a decreasing ovarian reserve, we will not recommend the procedure.
 In general terms, it is advisable for it to be carried out before the age of 35.
 This is important, as the results of the technique can vary depending on age and other factors affecting each woman.

 What does it consist of?

 It is a form of hormonal stimulation to stimulate follicular growth.
-The treatment usually lasts for around two weeks, and does not disrupt the flow of everyday life.
+The treatment usually lasts for around 10 days to two weeks, and does not disrupt the flow of everyday life.
 Once the eggs have been obtained, they are frozen by vitrification.

 And what happens when the time comes to use the eggs?